mkavehei/sample-laravel/README.md

 Hello..
-This repository just for test purpose and work around Laravel faremwork..
+This repository just for test purpose and work around Laravel framework..